 a.
 Small Honeycombs – Depth upto 25mm

 b.
-Medium Honeycombs – Depth more than 25 mm but reinforcement is not exposed.
+Medium Honeycombs – Depth over 25 mm, but reinforcement is not exposed.

-Ans: Because it results in segregation due to which denser material like aggregate settles to the bottom while lighter material like cement paste move towards top.
+Ans: Because it results in segregation, denser material like aggregate settles to the bottom while lighter material like cement paste moves towards the top.